H2R: A Human-to-Robot Data Augmentation for Robot Pre-training from Videos: Experiment

+For each framework, we consider two settings: pre-training on the original human video data and pre-training with additional \textbf{H2R} augmentation.
+H2R overlays robot embodiments onto human videos using three representative robot types: \textbf{UR5 with Robotiq Gripper}, \textbf{UR5 with Leaphand}, and \textbf{Franka with Robotiq Gripper}.
+Except for cross-embodiment experiments, the robot embodiment used for H2R augmentation is matched to the robot platform of the downstream task.

 \textbf{Simulation Benchmark.} For each pre-training method, we evaluate the performance of pre-trained encoders in imitation learning.
-Specifically, we select a total of seven simulation tasks in different environments, which are from Robomimic~\cite{mandlekar2021matters}, RLbench~\cite{james2019rlbench}, and Diffusion Policy~\cite{chi2023diffusionpolicy}.
+Specifically, we select a total of 10 simulation tasks in different environments, which are from Robomimic~\cite{mandlekar2021matters}, RLBench~\cite{james2019rlbench}, PushT~\cite{chi2023diffusionpolicy} and CortexBench~\cite{majumdar2024searchartificialvisualcortex}.
 In particular, for Robomimic, we train the policies using the behavior cloning (BC) and evaluate them on tasks such as \textbf{MoveCan}, \textbf{Square}, and \textbf{Lift}, where the robot performs actions such as moving or lifting objects.
 For RLBench, we train the policies with Diffusion Policy and evaluate them on three manipulation tasks: \textbf{Close Box}, \textbf{Close Laptop Lid} and \textbf{Toilet Seat Down}.
-We also use the \textbf{PushT} task in the Diffusion Policy evaluation framework, which evaluates a robot's ability to push an object to a target location.
-An overview of these simulation tasks is shown in Figure~\ref{fig:sim}.
+We use the \textbf{PushT} task in the Diffusion Policy evaluation framework, which evaluates a robot's ability to push an object to a target location.
+We also use three MetaWorld tasks: \textbf{Assembly}, \textbf{ButtonPress} and \textbf{Hammer} from VC-1 Cortex benchmark for evaluation.